 - Utilizing fire to promote native prairie species and discourage further invasion — burning should only be done on a controlled and rotational basis

-- Monitoring vegetation to evaluate the establishment of prairie seedlings
+- Regular monitoring of vegetation to assess the progress of prairie seedlings

 With an expert, you should establish a short-term plan for years 1-5.